Irish pub: History

 Unlike their British counterparts, Irish pubs are usually named after the current or previous owner or the street they are located on.
 Elaborate exterior decoration is rare, but was typified by The Irish House on Wood Quay in Dublin, which was surrounded in 1870 by coloured friezes of nationalist heroes, and with iconic traditional themes such as round towers.
 Parts of Ulysses were filmed in this pub in 1967.
 Irish pubs traditionally did not sell food as dining out was not a major part of Irish culture.
 That changed in the 1970s and food is now a significant part of the Irish pub experience.
 Over the years, individual Irish pubs have been associated with famous Irish writers and poets such as Patrick Kavanagh, Brendan Behan and James Joyce.
 In 2004, the Irish government passed a law outlawing smoking in pubs resulting in many pubs having outdoor smoking areas.

+Snug

+Irish pubs were often equipped with a snug, a more secluded or private room with seating, similar to that of a British pub's snug.
+A typical snug within an Irish pub, while within the pub's premises, is usually separated from the rest of the pub by walls or partitions, has or used to have a door and is equipped with a hatch for serving drinks.
+Often it also had a bell.
+Traditionally, an Irish snug was meant for women who wanted to drink in secrecy, but then the use expanded to other patrons expecting some privacy.
+As an example, Michael Collins was known to enjoy his drink in a snug.

 In Ireland

 The vast majority of pubs on the island of Ireland are independently owned and licensed, or owned by a chain that does not have any brewery involvement, generally meaning that nearly every pub sells a similar but extensive range of products.
+This is in contrast to pubs in Great Britain, which historically has a large share of tied houses owned or otherwise connected to a specific brewery and selling its products exclusively or almost exclusively.

-Following the introduction of smoking bans in the Republic of Ireland (in 2004) and Northern Ireland (in 2007) many pubs offer enclosed and often heated outdoor smoking areas.
+Following the introduction of smoking bans in the Ireland (in 2004) and Northern Ireland (in 2007) many pubs offer enclosed and often heated outdoor smoking areas.